 - The first option that is available with directors is to consult NATIONAL COMPANIES LAW TRIBUNAL and hopefully get a revival order for the company.
 Once the company is successfully revived, directors can then apply for removal of their disqualification and for reactivation of their DINs.
 RoC verifies the order and all other relevant documents, once NCLT has passed the order before reactivating the DINs.
 But in this case, whether directors’ disqualification can be removed or not depends upon their choice to revive the company.

-- Another option available with directors that does not depend upon whether they want to revive the company or not is filing a writ petition.
+- Another option available with directors that do not depend upon whether they want to revive the company or not is filing a writ petition.
 If any director only wants his/her DIN to be reactivated without reviving his/her company, then he/she will have to file a writ petition in the high court.
-Filing writ petition in the high court is a constitutional right under Article 226 of the constitution.
+The filing writ petition in the high court is a constitutional right under Article 226 of the constitution.

 How to file a WRIT PETITION?